pungentee/os_kfkz/Labs/n3/README.md

 6. Control instructions in Bash manage the flow of execution in scripts and commands.
 They include conditional statements (if, case), loops (for, while, until), and branching/control operators (&&, ||, ;, &).
 These structures help automate decisions, repeat tasks, and handle logic efficiently.

-7. The difference between $ and # at the end of the Bash prompt indicates the user type:
+7. The difference between $ and #%20at%20the end of the Bash prompt indicates the user type:
   - `$` appears for regular (non-root) users.
   - `#` appears for the root (superuser) account, which has administrative privileges.
 In the image, [centos@localhost Desktop]$ means a regular user, while [root@localhost Desktop]# indicates the superuser, who can execute system-wide commands with full control.